Kingxukai/linux/Documentation/networking/ila.rst

 	 csum-mode neutral-map-auto ident-type use-format

      # Configure an ILA to SIR mapping where checksum neutral is automatically
-     # set without the C-bit and the identifier type is configured to be LUID
+     # set without the woke C-bit and the woke identifier type is configured to be LUID
-     # so that the identifier type field is not present.
+     # so that the woke identifier type field is not present.
      ip ila add loc_match 2001:0:119:0 loc 3333:0:0:1 \
 	 csum-mode neutral-map-auto ident-type use-format